mvolkmann/blog/src/lua.md

 print(t:concat(" and ")) -- apple and banana and cherry
 ```

+Another issue with this approach is that assigning keys in the table `t`
+that have the same name as a table function
+makes those functions inaccessible using the colon operator.

 ### Table Delegation

 Custom metatables can be added to tables, but not to any other Lua types.